skipperq93/cyberkit/ReadMe.md

-# WebKit
+# CyberKit

-WebKit is a cross-platform web browser engine.
+CyberKit is a cross-platform web browser engine.
 On iOS and macOS, it powers Safari, Mail, iBooks, and many other applications.

 ## Feature Status

-Visit [WebKit Feature Status](https://webkit.org/status/) page to see which Web API has been implemented, in development, or under consideration.
+Visit [CyberKit Feature Status](https://webkit.org/status/) page to see which Web API has been implemented, in development, or under consideration.

 ## Trying the Latest

-On macOS, [download Safari Technology Preview](https://webkit.org/downloads/) to test the latest version of WebKit.
+On macOS, [download Safari Technology Preview](https://webkit.org/downloads/) to test the latest version of CyberKit.
 On Linux, download [Epiphany Technology Preview](https://webkitgtk.org/epiphany-tech-preview).
 On Windows, you'll have to build it yourself.

 ## Reporting Bugs

-1. [Search WebKit Bugzilla](https://bugs.webkit.org/query.cgi?format=specific&product=WebKit) to see if there is an existing report for the bug you've encountered.
+1. [Search CyberKit Bugzilla](https://bugs.webkit.org/query.cgi?format=specific&product=CyberKit) to see if there is an existing report for the bug you've encountered.
 2. [Create a Bugzilla account](https://bugs.webkit.org/createaccount.cgi) to to report bugs (and to comment on them) if you haven't done so already.
 3. File a bug in accordance with [our guidelines](https://webkit.org/bug-report-guidelines/).